seagoj/last-position.vim/README.md

 # last-position.vim
-Returns cursor to last position when file is opened
+Vim plugin to returns cursor to last position when file is opened